gtheler/thesis/110-sds/sds.md

  * [LLVM Clang compiler](http://clang.org/) (free)
  * [Intel oneAPI C compiler](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html) (privative)

-FeenoX depends on the four open source libraries stated in [section @sec-architecture,] although the last three of them are optional.
+FeenoX depends on the four open source libraries stated in [section @sec-architecture], although the last three of them are optional.
 The only mandatory library is the GNU Scientific Library which is part of the GNU/Linux operating system and as such is readily available in all distributions as `libgsl-dev`.
 The sources of the rest of the optional libraries are also widely available in most common GNU/Linux distributions.

 In effect, doing